3 ways to use artifacts in the social studies classroom (and build literacy skills)

 New people equals new ideas.
 New strategies and resources.
 So . . . yeah, it’s gonna be fun.

-I used some photos of D-Day artifacts as an opener for the “What do they have in common?” activity and many teachers were asking for those.
-I created a Dropbox folder that has those images in it if you’re interested.
-I got some of the images from the very cool book The D-Day Kit-Bag (get some of the images here or buy the book cause it’s just so cool) and from the from the website of the Museum of World War II.)
+(Update September 11 – I used some photos of D-Day artifacts as an opener for the “What do they have in common?” activity and many teachers were asking for those.
+I created a Google folder that has those images in it if you’re interested.
+I got some of the images from the very cool book The D-Day Kit-Bag – get some of the images here or buy the book cause it’s just so cool – and from the website of the Museum of World War II.

 - chatting about the You’re the Historian web site, a cool historical thinking exercise designed for upper elementary kids.